 In fact the Glenmore is the sort of place you could make your local, at least for post-work drinks when the rooftop bar gets packed with people loosening their collars and clinking Samuel Adams, a schmiddy of Peroni or a pint of Guinness.

 The rooftop is also a ridiculously popular lunch spot on weekends.
-If you like a Blue Moon or a Budweiser in more secluded surrounds the middle floor has smaller rooms with pool tables and couches, and out on the street a picnic table is great for people watching.
+If you like a Blue Moon or a Budweiser in more secluded surrounds the middle floor has smaller rooms with couches, and out on the street a picnic table is great for people watching.
 This is a great place for dinner before heading down to enjoy some high brow pursuits in Walsh Bay.